Classic Stage Company

 - comprise the only extant Ancient Greek trilogy.
 Aeschylus depicts the events of the House of Atreus, including Queen Clytemnestra's murder of her husband King Agamemnon, and their children's subsequent revenge upon their mother.

 This radical production distills the trilogy into a three-act performance.
 Textual dialogue is almost entirely eliminated.
 This facilitates an inexorably stark theatrical language that explores the trilogy's actions, imagery, and theology.
-The production was remounted in 2015.

 Inspired by Aeschylus